NVIDIA/aistore/README.md

 > To enable optional AIStore authentication server, execute instead `$ CREDDIR=/tmp/creddir AUTHENABLED=true make deploy`.
 For information on AuthN server, please see [AuthN documentation](authn/README.md).

-Finally, the `go test` (above) will create a local bucket, configure it as a two-way mirror, generate thousands of random objects, read them all several times, and then destroy the replicas and eventually the bucket as well.
+Finally, the `go test` (above) will create an ais bucket, configure it as a two-way mirror, generate thousands of random objects, read them all several times, and then destroy the replicas and eventually the bucket as well.

 Alternatively, if you happen to have Amazon and/or Google Cloud account, make sure to specify the corresponding bucket name when running `go test` For example, the following will download objects from your (presumably) S3 bucket and distribute them across AIStore: